JetBrains/lincheck/docs/topics/operation-arguments.md

 ```

 Consider testing concurrent execution of `add(key, value)` and `get(key)` operations.
 The incorrect interleaving is more
-likely to be detected if you increase the contention to access the small range of keys.
+likely to be detected if you increase the contention by accessing a small range of keys.

 For this, configure the generator for a `key: Int` parameter: